 would be laid out like this:

-As a result of this system, there is a mathematical relationship between each note's serial number and its plate position code.
-That is, serial numbers 00000001 through 00200000 will all come from position A1, numbers 00200001 through 00400000 will all come from position B1, and so on to numbers 06200001 through 06400000 from position H4.
+As a result, serial numbers 00000001 through 00200000 will all come from position A1, numbers 00200001 through 00400000 will all come from position B1, and so on to numbers 06200001 through 06400000 from position H4.
 Then the cycle of position codes will repeat in the next print run, with serial numbers 06400001 through 12800000, and keep repeating through the entire block of notes.
 When fifteen press runs are completed, the serial numbers have reached 96000000.
 The sixteenth run then begins again with serial number 00000001, and the suffix letter of the serial number is advanced by one.
 Since the number 00000001 always falls at the beginning of a print run, the cycle of serial numbers and plate position codes will be the same in every block.
-Therefore, the relationship between these numbers can actually serve as a subtle test of a note's genuineness.

 A similar principle applies to the higher-denomination notes, the $50 and $100, though the details are slightly different.
 These are printed in smaller runs, of 100,000 sheets.
 The serial numbers on each sheet follow the same pattern described above, except that the skip between notes on a given sheet is 100,000 instead of 200,000.
 The first print run thus receives serial numbers 00000001 through 03200000, the second 03200001 through 06400000, and so on.
 Thirty-one of these runs bring the serial numbers up to 99200000, and then the next run begins at 00000001 of the next block.
 As a result, serial numbers 00000001 through 00100000 fall in position A1, numbers 00100001 through 00200000 in position B1, and so on.